GoodbyteCo/Linter-Config/README.md

 If you find a bug, a missing use-case, or wish to add an additional config, please feel encouraged to contribute.
 This styleguide is a living document, and nothing is set in stone.
 If you find that the linter is too strict, not strict enough, or otherwise lacking, open an [issue](https://github.com/GoodbyteCo/Styleguide/issues) (or pull-request if you know what the fix would be).

+When updating the rules, note that each folder is published to npm separately.
+Packages will only be published if the version number in the `package.json` file is increased.

 ## Rational

 The following covers some FAQs about the rational behind this styleguide's choices.